Python-PyQt/PyQt-builder/doc/command_line_tools.rst

     The target Android ABI.
 This option may be given any number of times.

-.. option:: --arch {x86_64, arm64}
+.. option:: --apple-universal2

-    If Python is an Apple universal build then this specifies a specific a target architecture.
-It is normally used when the Qt installation is not a universal build.
-The default is to build a universal project supporting both architectures.
+    Build the project as an Apple universal package supporting both x86_64 and arm64 architectures.
+The default is to build for the native architecture.

 .. option:: --jobs N